Format comparisons

 View comparison

-TXT vs DOCX: Plain Text or Word Document?
+TXT vs DOCX: Plain Text or Editable Transcript?

 TXT is plain and lightweight.
 DOCX adds structure and editing tools for collaborative work.